top of page

 OUR APPROACH

 At Bloom Community School, we approach school differently.
 We view education as a dynamic, collaborative, and engaged experience for cultivating joyful, independent, and interdependent learners.
-Bloom lives out progressive and democratic models for teaching and learning, which supports children as both learners and citizens, and promotes diversity, equity, and justice in our school community.
+Bloom lives out progressive and democratic models for teaching and learning, which support children as both learners and citizens, and promotes diversity, equity, and justice in our school community.

 By integrating innovative, nontraditional methods, curricula, and teaching and assessment practices within a multi-layered framework, Bloom Community School’s approach offers a unique, individualized education experience for each child.
-Within small class sizes of mixed-aged students, and all-classes community activities, Bloom nurtures students in becoming self-aware lifelong learners, collaborate teammates and leaders, and caring, active members of our community.
+Within small class sizes of mixed-aged students, and all-classes community activities, Bloom nurtures students in becoming self-aware lifelong learners, collaborative teammates and leaders, and caring, active members of our community.

 CONSTRUCTING KNOWLEDGE